Dutch West India Company: Decline

+Restart

 Due to the Peace of Westphalia, the attacks on Spanish shipping were forbidden to the GWC.
-Many merchants from Amsterdam and Zeeland decided to work with marine and merchants from the Holy Roman Empire, Denmark–Norway, England and other European countries.
-In 1649, the GWC obtained a monopoly on gold and enslaved Africans with the kingdom of Accra (present-day Ghana).
-In 1662, the GWC obtained several asiento contracts with the Spanish Crown, under which the Dutch were obliged to deliver 24,000 enslaved Africans.
+The Portuguese succeeded in the recapture of Angola.
+Many merchants from Amsterdam and Zeeland decided to work with marine and merchants from the Holy Roman Empire, Denmark–Norway, England, and other European countries.
+In 1649, a competing Swedish Africa Company was founded; the GWC obtained a monopoly on gold and enslaved Africans with the kingdom of Accra (present-day Ghana).
+Elmina Castle was the main port.
+In 1654, the Dutch were thrown out of Brazil after the recapture of Recife.
+In 1656, the company signed the Treaty of Butre (Dutch Gold Coast).
+In 1659, the Danish West India Company, an undercover Dutch enterprise, was founded.
+In 1660, the Royal African Company was founded, led by the Duke of York.

+In 1662, the GWC obtained several asiento subcontracts with the Spanish Crown, under which the Dutch were allowed to deliver 24,000 enslaved Africans.
+The GWC made Curaçao a centre of the Atlantic slave trade, bringing slaves from West Africa to the island, before selling them elsewhere in the Caribbean and Spanish Main.
 The influence of the GWC in Africa was threatened during the Second and Third Anglo–Dutch Wars, but English efforts to displace the Dutch from the region ultimately proved unsuccessful.

 The first West India Company suffered a long agony, and its end in 1674 was painless.
-The reason that the GWC could drag on for twenty years was due to its valuable West African possessions, due to its slaves.
+The reason that the GWC could drag on for 27 years seems to have been its valuable West African possessions, due to its slaves.